Left and Center: Martha circa, 1985

 Height and Weight: 4’5″ and 70 pounds

 Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Martha has birthmarks on her upper left chest and on the front of her right thigh, she has a mole on her left collar bone, her upper front teeth slightly protrude

-Clothing/Jewelry Description: A matching two piece bathing suite and possibly a short sleeved summer dress; one or both of these things may have been pink
+Clothing/Jewelry Description: A matching two-piece bathing suite and possibly a short sleeved summer dress; one or both of these things may have been pink

 NCMEC Number: 601793